WICG/navigation-api/README.md

 - The navigation succeeds, and was a same-document navigation.
 Then the promise fulfills with `undefined`,  and `appHistory.currentEntry` (as well as the URL bar, if appropriate) will update.

 - The navigation succeeds, and it was a different-document navigation.
 Then the promise will never settle, because the entire document and all its promises will disappear.

+As discussed in more detail in the section on [integration with the existing history API and spec](#integration-with-the-existing-history-api-and-spec), navigating through the app history list does navigate through the joint session history.
+This means it _can_ impact other frames on the page.
+It's just that, unlike `history.back()` and friends, such other-frame navigations always happen as a side effect of navigating your own frame; they are never the sole result of an app history traversal.

 ### Navigation monitoring and interception